Saint Lawrence: Miracles

 The life and miracles of Lawrence were collected in The Acts of St Lawrence but those writings have been lost.
 The earliest existing documentation of miracles associated with him is in the writings of Gregory of Tours (538–594), who mentions the following:

-The mediaeval Church of St Mary Assumed (Chiesa di Santa Maria Assunta) in the small commune of Amaseno, Lazio, Italy houses the famous reliquary of the ampulla containing relics of Lawrence, namely a quantum of his blood, a fragment of his flesh, some fat and ashes.
+The mediaeval Church of St Mary Assumed (Chiesa di Santa Maria Assunta) in the small commune of Amaseno, Lazio, Italy, houses the famous reliquary of the ampulla containing relics of Lawrence, namely a quantum of his blood, a fragment of his flesh, some fat and ashes.
 Tradition holds that annually, on the Feast of St. Lawrence, and sometimes on other occasions, the blood in the ampulla miraculously liquefies during the Feast and re-coagulates by the following day.

 Veneration

 Due to his conspiring to hide and protect the written documents of the Church, Lawrence is known as the patron saint of archivists and librarians.

 Roman Catholic Church

 Lawrence is one of the most widely venerated saints of the Roman Catholic Church.
 Legendary details of his death were known to Damasus, Prudentius, Ambrose, and Augustine.
 Devotion to him was widespread by the fourth century.
-His liturgical celebration on 10 August has the rank of feast in the General Roman Calendar, consistent with the oldest of Christian calendars, e. g. the Almanac of Philocalus for the year 354, the inventory of which contains the principal feasts of the Roman martyrs of the middle of the fourth century.
+His liturgical celebration on 10 August has the rank of feast in the General Roman Calendar, consistent with the oldest Christian calendars, e.g. the Almanac of Philocalus for the year 354, the inventory of which contains the principal feasts of the Roman martyrs of the middle of the fourth century.
 He remains one of the saints enumerated in the "Roman Canon" of the Holy Mass as celebrated in the Latin Church.

 Lawrence is especially honoured in the city of Rome, of which he is considered the third patron after St. Peter and St. Paul.
 The church built over his tomb, the Papal Minor Basilica di San Lorenzo fuori le Mura, became one of the seven principal churches of Rome and a favourite place of Roman pilgrimages.
 The area proximate to the Basilica di San Lorenzo fuori le Mura is named the "Quartiere San Lorenzo".

-Because the Perseid Meteor Shower typically occurs annually in mid-August on or proximate to his feast day, some refer to the shower as the "Tears of St Lawrence".
+Because the Perseid Meteor Shower typically occurs annually in mid-August on or around his feast day, some refer to the shower as the "Tears of St Lawrence".

 His intercession to God is invoked by librarians, archivists, comedians, cooks and tanners as their patron.
-He is the patron saint of Ampleforth Abbey, whose Benedictine monks founded one of the world's leading public schools for Catholics, located in North Yorkshire (North East England).
+He is the patron saint of Ampleforth Abbey, whose Benedictine monks founded one of the world's leading public schools for British (and other) Roman Catholics, located in North Yorkshire.

-On his feast the reliquary containing his burnt head is displayed in the St. Peter's Basilica for veneration.
+The Festival of San Lorenzo is a religious celebration occurring every year in Tarapacá, Chile.